The-Aegis-Project/SideGig/README.md

 **Seeker (Job Seeker)**

 * User (Seeker) can create an account, select the "Seeker" role, and complete identity verification via a secure ID scan.
-* User (Seeker) must pass the "GigLocal Basics" professionalism quiz to activate their account.
+* User (Seeker) must pass the "SideGig Basics" professionalism quiz to activate their account.
 * User (Seeker) can view a map of their immediate area showing available gigs.
 * User (Seeker) can visually differentiate between "Immediate Paid Gigs" (Red Pins) and "Project Gigs" (Blue Pins).
 * User (Seeker) can tap a gig pin to view detailed information: job description, pay (hourly/flat-rate), Gig Budget, and Materials Budget.